-Over a series of five posts, I will share the insights I gathered from mapping EdTech unicorns.
+Over a series of seven posts, I will share the insights I gathered from mapping EdTech unicorns.
 I’ve spent three weeks dedicated to detect the DNA behind their sparkle.
 This is the first part of the EdTech Unicorn Blog series.
 I will show you who they are, the industries in which they are located, how much they are worth, what makes them unicorns (their secret sparkle), and what we can learn from them.
 This blog will give us a summary across all EdTech unicorns before we get to deep-dive in each of the EdTech unicorns’ sub “species.”

 Why is it important to understand unicorns?